bellahwang/thesis-work/README.md

 The AGDT is represented by sentences organized as trees (hence "Treebank"), but the raw data is difficult to interpret and understand how the words are organized and related.
 I worked on creating interactive visualizations of these trees using the d3.js package in Javascript.
 Specifically, I used the TidyTree package from d3 to create visualizations.

 The visualization consists of a collapsible tree (laid out horizontally, from left to right), in which you can click nodes to collapse or expand each of their branches, so that students can focus on specific clauses and relations without visual crowding or clutter.
 Each node is labeled with its form, and each link is labeled with the nodes' relations.
-Mousing over the node generates a tooltip that provides more details about the node (such as its form, lemma, citation, relation, etc).
+Mousing over the node creates a tooltip that provides more details about the node (such as its form, lemma, citation, relation, etc).

 Some things that I had in mind for further development were:
 * highlighting immediate children and parents of the selected node